yichousun/Winter2021_CS249_GNN/Paper_Presentation/Graph_Synthesis/MolGAN/quiz.md

 1. (T OR F) When MolGAN outputs a non-valid molecule, it is still possible to assign a reward.

-2. (Single Answer) What metrics does MolGAN directly or indirectly optimize?
+2. (Single Answer) What metric does MolGAN directly or indirectly optimize?

    a) Validity
    b) Novelty